-Along with certain powers granted to congress, others were prohibited to the states.
-They could not enter treaties, or confederations or alliances, without the consent of congress.
+Along with certain powers granted to congress others were prohibited to the states.
+They could not enter treaties, confederations or alliances without the consent of congress.
 The Articles clearly marked the line between powers granted and retained.
-In comparison with historic leagues among independent republics, the AC framed a model confederacy.
+In comparison with historic leagues among independent republics the AC framed a model confederacy.

 Two important powers, whose absence and necessity were soon evident, were those over taxation and commerce.
-Combine these shortcomings with the lack of a chief executive, and it was soon clear to many that behind the façade of the AC was no government at all.
-The confederation congress could propose anything, yet enforce nothing.
+Combine these shortcomings with the lack of a chief executive it was soon clear to many that behind the façade of the AC was no government at all.
+The confederation congress could propose anything yet enforce nothing.

 Before the peace treaty with Great Britain in 1783, congress made another attempt to restore public credit.
-In April 1783, the states were asked to amend the AC to provide congress for twenty-five years with power to levy another small import duty for the specific purposes of discharging principal and interest on the debt.
-In 1786, in wariness that one state or another might gain commercial advantage, the amendment went down to defeat in a cacophony of mutual suspicion.
-In 1786, the AC congress made a final and hopeless effort to find an acceptable method of raising revenue.
+In April 1783 the states were asked to amend the AC to provide congress for twenty-five years with power to levy another small import duty for the specific purposes of discharging principal and interest on the debt.
+In 1786 the amendment went down to defeat in a cacophony of mutual suspicion.

 Commerce was a mess.
 England restricted American imports, yet freely exported to most states.
-As early as 1784, congress passed resolutions declaring it advisable to meet England’s insults with similar restrictions, and asked authority from the states to pass a fifteen-year navigation act to regulate foreign commerce on behalf of the US.
+As early as 1784 congress passed resolutions declaring it advisable to meet England’s insults with similar restrictions; it asked authority from the states to pass a fifteen-year navigation act to regulate foreign commerce on behalf of the US.
 It wasn’t to be; sectional jealousy between southern agricultural states and northern carrying states was too strong.

-So strongly did Massachusetts feel the need for some commercial regulation, the general court passed resolutions in July of 1785, in favor of a convention to revise the AC .
-States were increasingly reluctant to send delegates to an ineffective congress, which, of course, increased its ineffectiveness.
-On only three days between October 1785 and April 1786, were nine states present on the floor of congress.
+So strongly did Massachusetts feel the need for some commercial regulation the General Court passed resolutions in July of 1785 in favor of a convention to revise the AC .
+States were increasingly reluctant to send delegates to an ineffective congress which increased its ineffectiveness.
+On only three days between October 1785 and April 1786 were nine states present on the floor of congress.
 Months went by in 1786 without a quorum to conduct any business at all.